Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 84: Fun: Having fun with our teens, and the bonding power of laughter.

-Send us a text Many teenagers say their relationship with their parents is very stressful and they yearn to be able to get along better.
-They often feel that their parents are on their case all of the time and that they never...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Many teenagers say their relationship with their parents is very stressful and they yearn to be able to get along better.
+They often feel that their parents are on their case all of the time and that they never talk about anything interesting or light-hearted.
+Conflict is an inescapable part of parenting, but it doesn't need to be the only part.
+As parents, we can make such a difference by setting ...…

 Listen to the Episode